archangel913/OasobiDiscordBot/README.md

 2. Open the solution by Visual Studio 2022.
 3. Specify OasobiDiscordBot as the startup project.
 4. Build
-5. Edit OasobiDiscordBot.dll.config.
-Set BotToken and YouTubeApiToken.
+5. libsodium.dll and libopus.dll move folder with OasobiDiscordBot.exe and rename libopus.dll for opus.dll.
-(GuildID will repeal. input any numbers. ex.1234)
+6. Run!
-6. libsodium.dll and libopus.dll move folder with OasobiDiscordBot.exe and rename libopus.dll for opus.dll.
+7. In settings tab, set discord token and YouTube API.

-7. Run!
+note: Restart application when update settings.

 ## License
 OasobiDiscordBot is under the [MIT license](LICENSE)